If you work in an office, chances are that you’ve heard about and received a copy of the office Christmas gifts-giving policy.

 What do you buy?

 What to buy can also be an important part of the equation when you are looking for Christmas gifts for clients and contractors.
-Of course, you don’t want to give something that might be considered too personal, or too impersonal, nor a gift that ends up, “sending the wrong message.”
+Of course, you don’t want to give something that might send the wrong message.

 One safe bet is giving a food gift.
 Food gifts are usually a good purchase and can sometimes be shared if there are multiple people in an office where your gift is being delivered.
 You can either make up a gift basket of goodies yourself, or buy and ship a package with snacks, treats, or even a meat and cheese tray.